-Since 1985 he has worked independently in Brooklyn, NY, making violins,violas and cellos by advance commission, and working actively with performers such as Isaac Stern, Cho-Liang Lin, Joshua Bell, Maxim Vengerov, and the entire Emerson String Quartet.
+Since 1985 he has made instruments by advance commission for performers such as Cho-Liang Lin, Joshua Bell, Maxim Vengerov, Yo-Yo Ma, Leila Josefowicz, David Finckle and the Emerson String Quartet members.

-Sam lives in Brooklyn with his wife and two sons, and still plays fiddle with a variety of folk music groups.
-His music can be heard on these recordings;
+Sam lives in Brooklyn NY with his wife and two sons, and plays fiddle with a variety of performing folk music groups.